-What, if any, overall improvements could be made to existing policies and practices for hiring non-tenure-track faculty on your campus?
+What, if any, overall improvements could be made to existing policies and practices for hiring non-tenure-track faculty in your department?

-Campus Staffing Plan
+Staffing Plan

-If a staffing plan does not exist, what are the benefits of creating one on your campus?
+If a staffing plan does not exist, what are the benefits of creating one?

-What would be the process for creating a campus staffing plan?
-Which groups should be involved in determining its priorities?
+What would be the process for creating a staffing plan?
+Who should be involved in determining its priorities?

-Which of the following components of a campus staffing plan would contribute to improving teaching and learning on your campus?
+Which of the following components of a staffing plan would contribute to improving teaching and learning on your campus?

-☐ Proportions of tenure-track and non-tenure-track faculty ☐ Standardized hiring processes for non-tenure-track faculty ☐ Mandatory search process including an application period for hiring new faculty ☐ Right of first refusal for non-tenure-track faculty when a vacancy occurs ☐ Length of contract terms non-tenure-track faculty \square Minimum time period between selection of new hire and the start of the semeste
+☐ Proportions of tenure-track and non-tenure-track faculty ☐ Standardized hiring processes for non-tenure-track faculty $\hfill\square$ Mandatory search process including an application period for hiring new faculty

+$\hfill\square$ Right of first refusal for non-tenure-track faculty when a vacancy occurs

+☐ Length of contract terms non-tenure-track faculty

+$\hfill \square$ Minimum time period between selection of new hire and the start of the semester